posix_memalign(3) - phpMan

 The function memalign() appears in SunOS 4.1.3 but not in 4.4BSD.

-The function posix_memalign() comes from POSIX.1d.
+The function posix_memalign() comes from POSIX.1d and is specified in

 The function aligned_alloc() is specified in the C11 standard.